QuanQuan0/Bicore-Maintenance/readme.md

   | $u_2$: (1, 3), (2, 2), (3,1) | $v_2$: (3, 1)                 |
   | $u_3$: (1, 3)                | $v_3$: (2, 2), (3, 1)         |

+### 2. Preparation
+2.1 To build the BiCore-Index, we can run:

+  sh BBI.sh ../data/toy-graph/

+Then, we can get the BiCore-Index of the graph.

+2.2 To compute all bi-core numbers, we can run:

+  sh BBN.sh ../data/toy-graph/

+Then, we can get the original bi-core numbers of all vertices.

-### 2. Edge Insertion
+### 3. Edge Insertion
-Suppose we want to insert edge ($u_1$, $v_2$), we can run:
+3.1 Suppose we want to insert edge ($u_1$, $v_2$), we can run one of the three commands:

+    sh RCI.sh ../data/toy-graph/ 1 2

+    sh BII.sh ../data/toy-graph/ 1 2

     sh EI.sh ../data/toy-graph/ 1 2

-The updated bi-core number of all vertices are stored in "bi-core-number-ins.txt".
+The updated bi-core numbers of all vertices are stored in "bi-core-number-ins.txt".
 The content is listed as follows:

 | U                     | V                    |
 | :--------------------- | :-------------------- |